-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 Health and wellbeing store Holland and Barrett was one of the first stores to unveil its 2021 beauty advent calendar, and it’s home to many organic, vegan and sustainable beauty brands for the eco-conscious shopper.

-Worth over £170, it will cost £45, making it one of the more budget-friendly options for this year, and the waitlist has already opened up for eager shoppers.
+Worth over £170, it costs just £45, making it one of the more budget-friendly options for this year.
 In it you can expect to find products from Ren, Dr Paw Paw, Q+A, Weleda and more.
+Highlights include a Faith In Nature dragon fruit shampoo bar (£4.34, Hollandandbarrett.com), a Dr Organic guava body wash (£6.99, Hollandandbarrett.com), a Ren ready steady glow tonic (£24.30, Lookfantastic.com) and an UpCircle eye cream with maple and coffee (£14.99, Lookfantastic.com).

 Huda Beauty